You're looking to lower your monthly energy bills, and you’ve heard foam insulation is the way to go, but you have questions about the savings?

 Even after having foam insulation installed in your home, if your windows and doors are not efficient, it's just more money leaking out of your home.

-In the winter you can literally feel the cold air coming in through and around the windows and doors, and the same is true in the winter.
+In the winter you can literally feel the cold air coming in through and around the windows and doors, and the same is true in the summer.

 Air sealing your home can only go so far if the rest of your home isn't efficient as well.
 If air is leaking through your doors and windows, then your AC unit and furnace will run constantly to keep your home comfortable.
 That constant running will lead to less savings from the air seal created by the foam.